MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

         ```

 # Activity Questions API
-**Description:** These APIs have functionality related generation of Activity and
+**Description:** These APIs have functionality related to generation of Activity Questions from the database for student's testing.
+There is also a component to fetch explanation from GenAI for incorrect answers.

 ### Endpoint
 - **URL:**